Your monthly gift of $35 supports a woman with skills to support her family and create sustainable change.

-Since 2002, Women for Women International - Afghanistan has served nearly 48,000 women through our yearlong program.
+Since 2002, Women for Women International - Afghanistan has served more than 51,000 women through our yearlong program.
 Nearly 68,000 women have taken out microcredit loans to help them build their own businesses.

 After graduating from our program, women report positive changes in four key areas:

-Women develop health and well-being: Nearly 100 percent of participants report practicing famiy planning at graduation, compared to less than 4 percent at enrollment.
+Women develop health and well-being: Nearly 100 percent of participants report practicing famiy planning at graduation, compared to 1 percent at enrollment.

-Women create and connect to networks for support and advocacy: More than 95 percent of participants report sharing information about their rights with another woman at graduation, compared to 2 percent at enrollment.
+Women create and connect to networks for support and advocacy: More than 99 percent of participants report sharing information about their rights with another woman at graduation, compared to less than 1 percent at enrollment.

 Engaging Men Changes Attitudes

-In 2014, more than half of the men who participated in our men's programs reported that they took action to reduce gender-based violence, compared to just 13 percent at enrollment.
+Nearly 40 percent of the men who participated in our men's programs reported that they shared information about the effects of violence against women with their community, compared to just 15 percent at enrollment.